Lxnneke/HairSalon/README.md

 ### Update 4:
 Did not have a great work day, so I got started on the nav bar for the laptop view.
 Made sure it still worked on phone view as well, and started on the main section of the website!

+### Update 5:

+Got a lil bit further with the main section of the webpage!
+I am just looking forward to the weekend so I can actually spend some time finishing it up asap!